dominic-myb/recipe-book/README.md

 SETTING UP:
 1. Create a new database on your myphpAdmin named: recipe_book_db
 2. Import recipe_book_db.sql
+3. Extract this project to xampp/htdocs/ or clone this using git clone https://github.com/dominic-myb/recipe-book.git
-3. Create an account
+4. Create an account
-4. Login the account
+5. Login the account

 WHEN INSERTING INGREDIENTS
 - You need to ⏎ enter or new line, to be aligned when displayed.